The Eighth Annual Kingdom Triathlon

 Echo Lake Road Race & Swim – August 22-23, 2015 – East Charleston, VT

 This has been a classic running and biking event on dirt roads around Echo Lake for 22 years.
 In 2014 we split them to hold the run in the morning and the bike in the afternoon.
 We added a swim on Sunday and created a stage triathlon opportunity.
 It’s a blast.
 Kid friendly and family friendly, this one.
 And the water in Echo Lake is pristine.
 5 or 10 mile run.
 5 or 10 mile bike.
 1 or 3 mile swim.
 Create your own custom designed triathlon and have some fun.
 Do one leg or do them all.

-There are special prizes for that team of four individual participants in the Aquaman, Ollie, and Sprint with the fastest cumulative time: The Stick, was won by the Boston Triathlon Team in 2010.
+On our August 1st triathlon, we offer special prizes for that team of four individual participants in the Aquaman, Ollie, and Sprint with the fastest cumulative time: The Stick, was won by the Boston Triathlon Team in 2010.
 It was put back in play in 2011 and won by the Quebec Nordiques, who have since been fined a bottle of Maple Whiskey for excessive celebration.
 Massachusetts reclaimed it in 2012, only to have the Nordiques reclaim it in 2013.
 A grand tradition of cross border rivalry.
-For some photos of 2011 click here or here, A new prize has been created for the fastest team of four in The Ollie.
-The Rocks were won by Quebec in 2012 and captured by the US in 2013.
+For some photos of 2011 click here or here, Another prize has been created for the fastest team of four in The Ollie.
+The Rocks were won by Quebec in 2012 and captured by the US in 2013 and again 2014.
 This year will be the first year we will also be awarding a team prize in the Sprint.
 Each team of individual entrants will be measured on the fastest four individuals’ collective time.
-The prize has yet to be determined.
+The prize is a winged sneaker.